invenia/Intervals.jl/docs/src/index.md

     * `HourBeginning`, a type alias for `AnchoredInterval{Hour(1), T}`
 * `Inclusivity`, which represents whether an `AbstractInterval` is open, half-open, or closed

-**TODO:** Rename this package, because "PeriodIntervals" no longer fits.

 ## API